The Standard-Setting Process

 The PCAOB seeks to establish and maintain high quality auditing and related professional practice standards for audits of public companies and other issuers, and broker-dealers in support of the PCAOB mission to protect investors and further the public interest in the preparation of informative, accurate, and independent audit reports.
 The PCAOB Office of the Chief Auditor — working with other PCAOB offices and divisions — assists the Board in establishing and maintaining PCAOB standards.

 The PCAOB standard-setting activities include identifying current or emerging audit issues, developing the research agenda, and working on standard-setting projects.
-These are informed by a range of activities, such as the PCAOB's oversight activities, consultation with the Standing Advisory Group, input from the Investor Advisory Group, discussion with SEC staff, the work of other standard setters (for example, the International Auditing and Assurance Standards Board, the Financial Accounting Standards Board, and the International Accounting Standards Board), and other relevant inputs and developments.
+These are informed by a range of activities, such as the PCAOB's oversight, monitoring and outreach activities, discussion with SEC staff, the work of other standard setters (for example, the International Auditing and Assurance Standards Board), and other relevant inputs and developments.

 The PCAOB takes a priority-based approach to standard-related projects.
 The timing of each phase may vary from project to project, depending on the nature and scope of audit issues involved.
 A high level overview of the standard-setting process follows.

 Understand Current or Emerging Audit Issues.
-The process begins with a PCAOB interdivisional team that performs an environmental scan to identify current or emerging audit issues and informs the Board about matters that potentially warrant changes to PCAOB standards or that warrant additional staff guidance.
-The interdivisional team continues to monitor current or emerging issues, including observations from oversight activities, that may merit further consideration.
-The evaluation of potential issues may result in a project being added to the PCAOB research agenda.
+The process begins with an environmental scan to identify current or emerging audit issues to inform the Board about matters that potentially warrant changes to PCAOB standards or that warrant additional staff guidance.
+The staff continue to monitor current or emerging issues, including observations from oversight activities, that may merit further consideration.
+The evaluation of potential issues may result in a project being added to the research agenda.

 After the Board adopts changes to its standards, the changes must be approved by the SEC to become effective.